UweKrueger/volvox/doc/FirstSteps.md

 ### Interpret / Compile a File

-Using Volvox interactively can be helpful to tests small fragment of code.
+Using Volvox interactively can be helpful to test small fragments of code.
 For more complex problems it is more suitable to create a code file.
 Volvox files have the extension `.vx` — You can use your favourite UTF-8 capable text editor to write code.
 In the directory